jasone/sqlive/docs/docs.md

 ## Initialization

 SQLive stores all of its data in a file specified by the user.
-To initialize a database file, use the option `--init`:
+To initialize a database file, use the option '--init':

 ```$ sqlive --init /tmp/test.db
 ```

 Make sure you do not manipulate this file (copy, rename, etc.) while other processes are accessing the database.
 By default the maximum capacity of the database is 16GB: once that capacity is reach the database will become read-only.
-If you need a larger capacity, you can use the option `--capacity` at initialization time.
+If you need a larger capacity, you can use the option '--capacity' at initialization time.

 ```$ sqlive --init /tmp/test.db --capacity $YOUR_CHOICE_IN_BYTES
 ```